Jessime/youtube_history/README.md

     $ cd path/to/copied/directory

-### Linux and MacOS

-Install the dependencies by entering:
+Then, just run:

     $ pip install -r requirements.txt

-### Windows

-Windows is a bit trickier.
-Compiling Numpy can be difficult.
-And personally, I haven't had any luck getting `wordcloud` up and running yet.
-Hopefully this will be addressed soon.
-Anyway, the best method I've found for Windows is to use conda environments.
-You can read more about them [here](http://conda.pydata.org/docs/using/envs.html#list-all-environments).
-Assuming you have installed Anaconda, do:

-    $ conda create -n youtube Flask numpy pandas
-    $ activate youtube
-    $ pip install plotly
-    $ pip install youtube_dl

-This final step may fail.
-It's okay if it does:

-    $ pip install wordcloud
+to install the dependencies.
+Hopefully, a direct `pip install youtube_history` will be coming soon!

 ## Usage

-To run from the command-line, just do:
+To run from the command line, just do:

     $ python youtube_history.py

 You'll be prompted for your Google username and password if you haven't downloaded the raw metadata yet.
-These are used only by youtube-dl.py
+These are used only by `youtube-dl`, and not saved in any way (even locally).

 To specify any non-default directory for the data, run:

     $ python youtube_history.py -o /path/to/empty/data/directory/

+All interactions with YouTube are handled through `youtube-dl`, which isn't perfect.
+In particular, interacting with Google services like 2-Factor Authentication is an on-going effort.
+To help avoid triggering Google's protective measures, you can rate-limit your requests.
+This will slow down download time, but increase the likelihood of being able to download everything.
+To delay requests for a second, do:

+    $ python youtube_history.py -d 1

 ## Questions and Comments

 Feel free to direct any questions or comments to the Issues page of the repository.

 ## TODO